Yellowflash-070/4bit-RCA-180nm-Layout/README.md

 ![Layout-4bitRCA-LVS2](https://github.com/user-attachments/assets/8f23c51f-473f-4a68-81ef-f7db53b06d77) <br> Fig 17: LVS check (2/2) for 4bit RCA. <br><br>

 **Note: All of these design or layout are performed in Cadence Virtuoso design tool.
 Cadence Assura tool is used for DRC and LVS checks for layout in gpdk 180nm library.
-Widths of PMOS is kept 2x the width of NMOS.**
+Widths of PMOS's are kept 2x the width of NMOS's.**